 GPU-accelerated instances installed with the NVIDIA GRID driver can deliver high-performance computing capabilities or provide smoother graphics display effects in specific scenarios.
 The scenarios include general-purpose computing scenarios such as AI scenarios, and graphics acceleration scenarios such as Open Graphics Library (OpenGL), Direct3D, and cloud gaming scenarios.
-This topic describes how to install the GRID driver on a vGPU-accelerated Linux instance by using Cloud Assistant.
+This topic describes how to install the GRID driver on a vGPU-accelerated Linux instance using Cloud Assistant.

 Supported instances